Invariants and Home Spaces in Transition Systems and Petri Nets: Semiflows Calculus

-Solutions of the system of equations (\ref{eq:inv-semiflow}) have their coefficients in $\mathbb{Z}$ in general.
+Solutions of the system of equations (\ref{eq: inv-semiflow}) have their coefficients in $\mathbb{Z}$ in general.
 However, the most interesting semiflows from a behavioral analysis point of view are defined over natural numbers instead of integers.
 This can be seen through the three following properties.
-First, we can define the \textit{positive and negative supports} of a semiflow $f \in \mathcal{F}$ as: